-What you can bring into the UK depends on whether you’re travelling from within or outside the European Union.
+What you can bring into the UK depends on whether you’re travelling from within or outside the EU, Liechtenstein, Norway and Switzerland.

-The EU also includes Andorra, Canary Islands, Channel Islands, Isle of Man, Liechtenstein, Norway, San Marino and Switzerland in this context.
+The EU also includes Andorra, Canary Islands, Channel Islands, Isle of Man and San Marino in this context.

-You can bring any fruit, vegetables, meat, dairy or other animal products (eg fish, eggs and honey) into the UK if you’re travelling from a country within the EU.
+You can bring any fruit, vegetables, meat, dairy or other animal products (for example fish, eggs and honey) into the UK if you’re travelling from an EU country, Liechtenstein, Norway or Switzerland.

-You can’t bring meat, meat products, milk, dairy products or potatoes into the UK from most countries outside the EU.
+You cannot bring meat, meat products, milk, dairy products or potatoes into the UK from outside the EU, Liechtenstein, Norway or Switzerland unless you’re coming from:

-You can bring up to 2 kilograms (kg) of fruit and vegetables (except potatoes) into the UK as long as they are:
+You can bring fruit and vegetables (except potatoes) into the UK as long as they are:

 - in personal baggage

-- for you and your family or friends (ie you can’t sell them)
+- for you and your family or friends (meaning you can’t sell them)

 - egg products, eggs and honey (up to 2kg in total)